msking2/Final_Capstone_Project/README.md

 Key Results:

-* Product Classification (Model 1): A Gradient Boosting model achieved a strong 94% accuracy and F1-score, significantly outperforming a 45% dummy baseline.
+* Product Classification (Model 1): A Random Forest model achieved a strong 94% accuracy and F1-score, significantly outperforming a 45% dummy baseline.
 This ensures reliable identification of critical product types (MECH, MOD, PWR).

 * Product Weight Prediction (Model 2): A Random Forest model achieved the lowest RMSE of 1.93, outperforming a dummy classifier's RMSE of 4.78 for products under 20 kg.